-“Cord blood’s been used for over 40,000 transplants to save people with over 80 diseases now,” Cord:Use president Dr. Edward Guindi said.
+“Cord blood has been used for over 40,000 transplants to save people with over 80 diseases now,” Cord:Use president Dr. Edward Guindi said.

 Cord blood from his newborn brother was used to treat Grant’s cancer and he is now in full remission, his family said.

 “That’s really special,” Farrow said.
-“It’s really awesome that I hear that cord blood has been able to save another life.”
+“It’s really awesome when I hear that cord blood has been able to save another life.”